Roeli1996/ha-ecowater-hydrolink/README.md

 > - **Europe** (`app.hydrolinkhome.eu`)
 > - **US / Other** (`app.hydrolinkhome.com`)

-> **⚠️ Note for US users:** The US platform has not been tested yet (I don't have a device on that platform).
-Feedback is welcome if you have a device!

 ### ⚠️ Data refresh improvement
 Previous versions required the Hydrolink mobile app to be opened to wake up the device and get fresh data. **Version 1.2.0 introduces a wake-up mechanism** that sends a signal to the `/live` endpoint before fetching data, making the integration independent of the mobile app.
 This should resolve the issue.
 Feedback is appreciated!